Kick ‘good enough’ days to the curb!

 You can shove it down or try and distract yourself with mindless scrolling watching other people live their lives, but it’s all temporary.

 Rather than working hard pretending you’re happy, why not get real about what you’re not happy with and make changes?
-I think of it as making big leaps.
-It’s all about getting clear about what’s not working in your life, making a plan, and doing something about it.
+I think of it as Making Gold.
+It’s about beginning from where you are.
+Getting clear about what’s not working in your life, making a plan, and doing something about it.

 Maybe you know what you want and you’re ready to make big moves, but you need a plan and some accountability.
 Ask yourself, what if this time were different?
 What if I did the thing I think about all the time but talk myself out of?
 What.
 If.